 Make it into an itinerary:

-I’ve shared each item in the order we did them on our trip to Bangkok.
-To help you make it your own, save this to your phone or Pinterest board for later:
+I’ve shared each item in the order we visited on our trip to Bangkok.
+To help you make it your own, save this to your phone for later:

 Absolutely Fantastic Holidays